 Every major hotel chain seems to be opening doors in Panama City, Panama so how do you choose the best one?
 These recommended hostels and hotels are in central, safe areas and offer a unique place to stay in Panama City.

-Trump Ocean Club: Trump has the most beautiful and luxurious swimming area in Panama City.
+Bahia Grand: This is the most beautiful and luxurious swimming area in Panama City.
 There’s plenty of seating, an infinity pool with unobstructed views of the ocean (you really forget you’re in the middle of a city), and great cocktails & service.
 However, if your goal is to get tan during your trip you might be a little let down because the sun only hits the pool in the morning hours and then gets blocked by the surrounding buildings.
-Overall, if you’re looking for an urban oasis to unwind and relax, the swimming pool at Trump Ocean Club will impress you.
-BOOK NOW
+Overall, if you’re looking for an urban oasis to unwind and relax, the swimming pool at Bahia Grand will impress you.